blackerby/portfolio/content/docs/philosophy.md

 This is the vision we should strive for, the vision that is in line with Ma's and Zobel's views, and the vision that I would want to be a part of.
 Information is for people, all people, and technology that does not recognize and advance that point of view can be harmful and dangerous.
 I am grateful to be taking my first steps into LIS, a field which, though technologically informed, places people's needs first.

-References:
+## References

 Buckland, M. K. (1991).
 Information as thing.
 Journal of the American Society for Information Science, 42 (5), 351-360.
 DAIR.
 "About." https://www.dair-institute.org/about.
 Accessed May 1, 2022.

 Grève, Sebastian S. "AI’s first philosopher." https://aeon.co/essays/why-we-should-remember-alan-turing-as-a-philosopher.
 Accessed May 1, 2022.